WarrenNkomanga/flutter_survey_plus/README.md

-A simple yet powerful package that handles the creation of a dynamic questionnaire/research survey with conditional questions.<br>
+A simple yet powerful package that handles the creation of a dynamic questionnaire/research survey with conditional questions.
+This is an updated version of the flutter_survey package by michelthomas.dev <br>
 Have you ever wanted to implement a form/questionnaire/survey like the ones you see on Google forms?<br>
 Have you ever wanted to implement conditional questions that show or hide the questions that follow, based on the user's input?<br>
 This package helps you build data collection forms hassle-free.